 Be in the know

-As Randy Parker, an expat living in the UAE and an impassioned blogger, clarifies, “Few places are open outside of the tourist areas and hotels.
-In Muslim owned shops that are open, be prepared to deal with a hypoglycemic, dehydrated person.
-Not pleasant anywhere!"
+As Randy Parker, an expat living in the UAE and a passionate blogger clarifies, 'Few places are open outside of the tourist areas and hotels.
+In open Muslim-owned shops, be prepared to deal with a hypoglycaemic, dehydrated person.
+Not pleasant anywhere!'